 Deep Brain Stimulation (DBS) is therapeutic neurosurgical procedure used in the treatment ofand

 It was introduced in 1997, and involves direct electrical stimulation (via implanted wires) of various brain regions.
-Because of the surgical risks, it's usually used for patients where drug treatment is not proving effective.
+Because of the surgical risks, it's usually only used for severely affected patients when drug treatment is not proving effective.

 It's associated with 30–60% improvement in motor score evaluations.